frederic-perez/AmE-dictionary/data/dictionary.md

 __bazillion__
 __BB__ _n_ :three: A small pellet fired from an air rifle or BB gun.
 (BBs) _He tilted more BBs into the tiny holes of his game._ _His eyes came together like BBs, then refocused on my face._
 __BCE__ _abbr_ Before the Common Era.
+__be (as) easy as one-two-three__ _idiom_ To be extremely easy, simple, or intuitive; to require very little skill or effort.
+(Sometimes used with the numbers spelled out (“one-two-three”) or written numerically (“123” or “1-2-3”).) _After so many years as an accountant, doing taxes is as easy as one-two-three for me._
 __be (one’s) last resort__ _idiom_ To be the only remaining thing or person that may help one or be of any use after all other options have been exhausted.
 __be (someone’s) call__ _idiom_ :dart: To be ultimately left up to someone to decide.
 __be (someone’s) huckleberry__ _idiom_ (dated) To be well or perfectly suited to someone’s job, need, or purpose.